antfu/eslint-config/README.md

 )
 ```

-We also provided an `overrides` options to make it easier:
+We also provided a `overrides` options to make it easier:

 ```js
 // eslint.config.js